Achyut21/CVIPFS/README.md

 # CryptoVault IPFS 🔐🚀

 CryptoVault IPFS is a decentralized backup and recovery system that leverages the power of **IPFS (InterPlanetary File System)** to securely store encrypted files.
-By combining **AES** symmetric encryption with **RSA** digital signatures, CryptoVault IPFS ensures your sensitive files remain confidential and tamper-proof.
+By combining **AES** symmetric encryption with **RSA** digital signatures, CryptoVault IPFS ensures your sensitive files remain confidential and tamper proof.

 ---